vendramin/vendramin.github.io/old.md

 # Some previous bachelor topics

+### Lagrange's four-square theorem

+Lagrange's theorem states that every non-negative integer can be represented as a sum of four non-negative integer squares.
+A particularly elegant proof of this result can be found using ideas from the geometry of numbers, specifically Minkowski's theorem.
+It can also be proved using quaternions and ideas similar to those we studied in the bachelor course _Ring and Module Theory_.

+##### References:

+* I. Niven, H. S. Zuckerman, and H. L. Montgomery.
+An introduction to the theory of numbers.
+John Wiley & Sons, Inc., New York, fifth edition, 1991.
+* J. Stillwell.
+Elements of number theory.
+Undergraduate Texts in Mathematics.
+Springer-Verlag, New York, 2003.
+---
+### A nice theorem of Jacobson

+Here is an easy algebra exercise that we all know: if $x^2 = x$ for every element $x$ of a ring, then the ring is commutative.
+Fewer people know that a similar property holds if we assume $x^3 = x$ or $x^4 = x$.
+These cases are harder to prove.
+There is a very beautiful theorem of Jacobson stating that a ring is commutative if the condition $x^n = x$ holds for all $x$.
+This highly non-trivial beautiful result can be generalized in several different directions.
+And even better: one enters the theory of polynomial identity rings.

+##### References

+* I. N. Herstein.
+Noncommutative rings, volume 15 of Carus Mathematical Monographs.
+Mathematical Association of America, Washington, DC, 1994.
+Reprint of the 1968 original, With an afterword by Lance W. Small.

+---
 ### Dedekind-finite rings

 A ring is said to be a _Dedekind-finite_ ring if $ab = 1$ implies $ba = 1$ for any two elements $a$ and $b$.